Analysis of the Xiaomi 12T Pro in depth and opinion - How smart Technology changing lives

 Music app

-The Xiaomi 12T Pro arrives with a Gallery application that shows two tabs: Photos and Albums.
+The Xiaomi 12T Pro arrives with a Gallery app that displays two tabs: Photos and Albums .
 Within the Photos tab are all the photos and videos followed, while in the Albums tab we find all the photo albums,

 Within the Albums section, if we drag the screen down we can access a private album protected by password or fingerprint so that we can store our most private images.